nangahamandine/puhkit/CODE_OF_CONDUCT.md

 ## Contact

-If you have questions or need to report an incident, please contact the project maintainers at [project-specific contact information or email address].
+If you have questions or need to report an incident, please contact the project maintainers at [amandinenangah1@gmail.com].

 We are committed to upholding this code of conduct to ensure a welcoming and inclusive community for all.